- Travel and Places»

 The origin is religious - the word itself means 'farewell to meat' and alludes to the social feasting to use up meats and other rich foods before the start of the Christian festival of Lent and a period of abstinence.
 But feasting and celebrations go hand in hand, and references to some form of joyous celebrating before Lent date back at least to the 17th century.
 Throughout the 17th and 18th centuries, accounts exist of behaviour which was carefree and out of the norm, including people who dressed in the clothing of the opposite sex, and upper class revellers wearing masks to hide their identities (this was done to enable them to join in the fun of the common people with whom they would never normally mix!)
 In 1778, we have the first written account of dancing groups and bands of musicians taking part in the celebrations on Tenerife.

 Since then Carnival or 'Carnaval' as it is in Spanish, has developed into a regular and extravagantly outrageous letting down of the hair in the period before Lent.
-Of course because of the solemn religious connotation, this 'wild' behaviour was sometimes frowned upon as blasphemous by the Church.
-And in the 20th century there were two attempts to ban it including one by General Franco, believing that such exuberance - possibly coupled with irreverence for authority - might encourage crime.
+Of course because of the solemn religious connotation, this 'wild' behaviour was sometimes frowned upon as blasphemous by the Church, so in the 20th century there were two attempts to ban it including one by General Franco, believing that such exuberance - possibly coupled with irreverence for authority - might encourage crime.

 But to no avail.
 The people love with a passion their weeks of fun and festivities in February and March, and with the end of dictatorship it grew rapidly from strength to strength.
 Today, there's scarcely anything remotely religious about the event, and the Santa Cruz Carnival has become one of the world's great pageants - perhaps the largest and most spectacular in all of Europe, and the one most similar to the great Brazilian carnival of Rio de Janeiro.
 Carnival has become an occasion for everyone - for young and old, for rich and poor.
 The participants spend many months preparing, and with the aid of sponsorship deals, huge sums are now spent on the extravagent carnival costumes.
 Parades and contests for the groups are televised nationally, and all normal life stops for the festivities.
 It all adds up to a special experience for the participants, and a very special experience for anyone who witnesses it.